MCresearch/Candela/README.md

 The analysis calculates the planarity distribution of hydroxide accepted water molecules.
 See the definition in Chen et al. 10, 413, Nat.
 Chem.
 (2018)

 - **incremental_pdf**<a id=incremental_pdf></a>
 The analysis calculates the pdf of water molecules in order of distance or topological neighbors (order of hydrogen bond).
 INPUT parameter `nshell` is needed to specify the number of shells considered.
+For example, see Figure.
+4 in Imoto, et al. Phys.
+Chem.
+Chem.
+Phys.
+17, 24224 (2015) and Figure.
+5 in Skinner, et al. J. Chem.
+Phys.
+144, 134504 (2016).

 - **mj** <a id=mj></a>
 The analysis takes in `trans.dat` file from `hbs` analysis containing PT time and ion indexes and classify the PTs into different classes including `single`, `double`, `triple`, `quadraple` and `rattle`.
 For detailed classification standard and discussions refer to Chen et al. 10, 413, Nat.
 Chem.
 (2018) and Liu et al. J. Chem.
 Phys.
 157, 024503 (2022).